vlrfsg/vlrfsasm/readme.txt

 3. How to use vlrfsasm
   Create either a shortcut or batch file.
   Then edit them to execute vlrfsasm.exe with the path of source and destination files.
-  Text source file must be encoded in Utf-8.
+  Text source file must be encoded in Utf-8 and suffixed with ".txt".
-  Binary source file must have filename extension "bin".
+  Other file extensions indicate binary source files.

   >  vlrfsasm <destination file> <source file>